 I jumped into the air as high as I could, just as Typhlosion dived at me.
 Barely missing him, I purposefully landed hard, sending shockwaves through the ground beneath me.
 They struck the Typhlosion just as he turned around to look at me.
 He was hurt and dazed as he fell to the ground.
-Behind me, though, Venusuar took the opportunity to use Vine Whip.
+Behind me, though, Venusaur took the opportunity to use Vine Whip.
 The vines stretched around my body, squeezing me tight.
 Typhlosion finally got up off the ground, running towards me with Quick Attack.
 It struck hard, right in the chest, knocking the breath out of me.
-Throwing me up in the air and dropping me hard to the ground, Venusaur released his Vine Whip - big mistake.
+Throwing me up in the air and dropping me hard to the ground, Venusaur released his Vine Whip.
+Big mistake

 As Typhlosion came towards me again, I shot a Surf Attack at him, leaping over him and turning around to begin shooting Ice Beams towards Venusaur, using Typhlosion as a body shield.
-As several of the beams struck, ice crystallised all over Venusaur's body, freezing him completely.
-Leaping into he air for a final Attack, I came down with Earthquake, finishing off Venusaur and Typhlosion.
+As several of the beams struck, ice crystalised all over Venusaur's body, freezing him completely.
+Leaping into he air, I used Earthquake, finishing off Venusaur and Typhlosion.

 "When will this end?" was my last thought before I saw a Lapras diving beneath the water after me, firing an Ice Beam.
 "And what will become of me?"